-The single payment of course.
+The single up-front payment, of course.

-Select a Discount Rate and Discount it Back
+Choosing a Discount Rate

 As an everyday investor, you do not need to use complex inputs and models.
 I admit my method is far from perfect.
 But it gets better each year as I continue to refine my approach.